tk-notes/lucas-meier-blog/content/posts/2022/09/notes-on-stark-arithmetization/index.md

 These constraints come in two basic forms:
 - Boundary Constraints.
 - Transition Constraints.
-Later in this post we'll see how to generalize this to a broader kind of constraint, but for now let's just focus on these two.
+Later in this post we'll see how to abstract these into a more general kind of constraint, but for now let's just focus on these two.

 ## Boundary Constraints